 Any assignee or transferee of a valid pawnbroker license is required to receive a pawnbroker license prior to engaging in the business of pawnbroking.
-It is unlawful for any licensee to permit the licensed premises to be managed or utilized by a lessee, assignee or other transferee who has not first received a pawnbroker license and obtained approval of city council, by a majority vote, for the transfer or assignment of the pawnbroker licensed, and filed a new bond in accordance with section 2-5B-12 of this article.
-It shall be unlawful for any person to do business, or attempt to do business, under a license transferred to him without such consent of the city council.
+It is unlawful for any licensee to permit the licensed premises to be managed or utilized by a lessee, assignee or other transferee who has not first received a pawnbroker license and obtained approval of city for the transfer or assignment of the pawnbroker licensed, and filed a new bond in accordance with section 2-5B-12 of this article.
+It shall be unlawful for any person to do business, or attempt to do business, under a license transferred to them without such consent of the city.
 (Ord.
-405, 7-22-2008, eff.
-8-15-2008)
+477, 12-10-2013, eff.
+12-31-2013)

 A. Pawn Ticket To Be Furnished To Pledgor: Any pawnbroker shall furnish to the pledgor what is known as a pawn ticket (i.e., receipt), plainly numbered, containing the name, residence, age, sex, race and description of the pledgor, a description of the article or thing pawned or received, the specific type of transaction (buy, pawn or sell), date of receipt thereof, the amount loaned and rate of interest, the time for redemption, and names of the pledges, and shall affix to each article or thing, a tag, upon which tag shall be inscribed a number of legible characters, which number shall correspond to the number of the pawn ticket, and be entered in the record ledger required to be kept pursuant to this article.
 In the case of motor vehicles, the description shall include the make, model, color, year, and vehicle identification number of the particular vehicle.